 Yes.
 You can edit the suggested language for the GDPR fields of our signup forms to collect consent for LGPD purposes.
 If you choose to write your own descriptions, make sure you’re explicit about why you’re collecting data.

-How can I prove consent?
+How can I demonstrate that I collected consent?

 - Export your audience.